si-tacuisses/si-tacuisses.github.io/_slides/docker/docker_presentation.md

   your system (has 9,000 Github Stars)
   - [Best Practice for Dockerfiles](https://docs.docker.com/engine/userguide/eng-image/dockerfile_best-practices/) a few industry rules to write efficient Dockerfiles (i.e. make them easy to read and transparent)
-  - [Katakota](https://www.katacoda.com/) Interactive Online Tutorial, showing the basics
+  - [Katakota](https://www.katacoda.com/) Interactive On-line Tutorial, showing the basics

 ---

   - [Play with Docker](http://play-with-docker.com/) access to a docker machine in the browser to play with, no setup required
-  - [Windows Containers](https://docs.microsoft.com/en-us/virtualization/windowscontainers/quick-start/), if you don't like Linux that much here is a Windows centri view by Microsoft.
+  - [Windows Containers](https://docs.microsoft.com/en-us/virtualization/windowscontainers/quick-start/), if you don't like Linux that much here is a Windows centric view by Microsoft.